-An umbrella drink in cake form, this piña colada cheesecake cake is a show-stopping summer dessert.
+Featuring two layers of sweet pineapple cake and a layer of creamy coconut cheesecake, this piña colada cheesecake cake is a show-stopping summer dessert.

 This post contains affiliate links.
 If you make a purchase using one of those links I may receive a small commission, at no additional cost to you.
 I only link to products I love and use myself.
 For the full disclosure, see here.

 Happy July (!!!) everybody!
 How was your Fourth?
 Or your Canada Day?
 Or your non-holiday weekend?
 Was it wonderful?
 Did you get to play with sparklers?
 I didn’t get to have fireworks this year but my day was fantabulous anyway.
 Because my addition to the festivities was this piña colada cheesecake cake.

 Or more accurately, my addition was what was left of this piña colada cheesecake cake after I finished photographing it for this post—part of my photography process is eating bites of whatever I’m shooting to make my slices more uniform.

 I suffer for my art.

 But let me back up a bit and tell you a little more about this cake—so you can see why it was so fah-reaking irresistible.
 The cheesecake layer is the creamiest, coconut-iest cheesecake ever; I’m definitely going to post a stand-alone version of it at some point.
 And we stuff that cheesecake in between two layers of pineapple cake, made quick ‘n easy with a box cake mix because we’re buy people.
 Then we frost the whole thing with the most heavenly coconut rum buttercream you can even imagine.
 GUYS!
 SOSOSO good.

 I’ve posted all kinds of cheesecake-y recipes this year but this piña colada cheesecake cake is easily my favorite.
 You could even say it takes the cake.